 An internship in - your first step towards a cool career

-The essentials of a career in climate, environment and energy
+The essentials of a career in mechanical engineering

-Tip: Make sure to do some research on what kind of tasks might await you in the field of climate, environment and energy!
+Tip: Make sure to do some research on what kind of tasks might await you in the field of mechanical engineering!
 That knowledge will make it much easier for you to answer and ask questions in a job interview.

-Tip: Be aware that the requirements for job applications in France may be different from what you are used to.
-So spend some time finding out how a standard French CV looks and how to formulate a cover letter for French companies.
+Tip: Be aware that the requirements for job applications in Portugal may be different from what you are used to.
+Check the points where you can adapt your CV, cover letter, and communication with employers to local standards.